GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

  * Use `enable` just the first time you start the Gluu Server.

+## Disable Gluu's repositories added on previous steps

+Gluu CE doesn't support package's updates/upgrades via package manager (i.e. using commands like `# yum update` or `# apt-get update`) at the moment of writting.
+To prevent involuntary overwrites of the currently deployed instance in case a newer version of the same package is found available during regular OS update it's recommended to disable Gluu's repositories added previously in this guide shortly after the initial installation is done.

+**To achieve this:**

+1. For CentOS/RHEL distro family, file `/etc/yum.repos.d/Gluu.repo` needs to be edited with `enabled=1` clause is to be changed to "enabled=0"
+2. For Ubuntu/Debian distro family, file `/etc/apt/sources.list.d/gluu-repo.list`
+needs to be edited with all Gluu-related repos listed are to be commented out

 ## Run `setup.py`

 Configuration is completed by running the `setup.py` script.
 This generates